unoplatform/uno/doc/articles/contributing/guidelines/updating-dependencies.md

 # Guidelines for updating dependencies

 We use Dependabot to notify the team of any updates to dependencies.
 Once a week the robot will scan our dependencies and raise a pull-request if a new version is found.
 If an existing open pull-request is found for a dependency it will be closed and replaced with a new pull-request.
-The behaviour of the robot is [controlled by this configuration file](https://github.com/unoplatform/Uno/blob/master/.dependabot/config.yml).
+The behavior of the robot is [controlled by this configuration file](https://github.com/unoplatform/Uno/blob/master/.dependabot/config.yml).

 ## internal dependencies